 Keeping your head and neck warm and protected from the cold weather is a must during a winter fishing trip.
 While there are numerous styles of cold weather hats available, something that covers your ears along with your head like the Summit Beanie is ideal.

 Another helpful item that anglers should carry with them on a cold weather fishing trip are hand warmers.
 It's always a good idea to grab some disposal Hot Hands to provide extra warmth in key areas.
 For a longer lasting and more sustainable option, ThermaCELL offers rechargeable options.

 8. Other Cold Weather Gear Tips

 Don't forget to cover your face during a day of winter fishing.
-A quality balaclava not only will protect your skin from the bitter cold, but can also serve as a layer of protection against harmful UV rays that are present even during the coldest of winter days.
+A quality balaclava will protect your skin from the bitter cold, and serves as a layer of protection against harmful UV rays that are present even during the coldest of winter days.

-Dressing properly for a day of cold weather fishing without sacrificing comfort and mobility will lead to an enjoyable day on the water.
-Staying warm is essential to maintaining your level of concentration when fishing on a cold winter day.
-With the advancements in cold weather gear that are available in today's marketplace there is no reason to spend your time shivering rather than fishing the next time you hit the water.
+Dressing appropriately for a day of cold weather fishing without sacrificing comfort and mobility will lead to an enjoyable day on the water.
+Staying warm is essential to maintaining your concentration when fishing on a cold winter day.
+With the advancements in cold weather gear, there's no reason to spend time shivering on the water instead of fishing.